 TaylorMade SIM2 Max Rescue Review

-The impressive distance this club provide’s is thanks to TaylorMade's Speed Pocket that sits just behind the face to increase face flexibility and increase ball speeds across the entire face, not just in the sweet spot.
+The impressive distance this club provides is thanks to TaylorMade's Speed Pocket, which sits just behind the face to increase face flexibility and increase ball speeds across the entire face, not just in the sweet spot.

 This technology works alongside TaylorMade's Twist Face to provide serious forgiveness, ideal for more inconsistent golfers who may struggle to hit the ball near the centre every time.

-During our testing, we could certainly feel this all of this technology at work and its overall average carry yardage of 220 yards sat just one yard behind the longest hybrid we’ve tested this year.
+During our testing, we could certainly feel all of this technology at work, with its overall average carry yardage of 220 yards sitting just one yard behind the longest hybrid we tested on the day.